 The Environmental Management & Operations (EM&O) Section provides environmental regulatory compliance and environmental stewardship services for city-owned facilities and activities.
 Compliance services include the Environmental Training Program, which provides mission critical training and instruction to City staff on environmental protection policies and practices, and the Active Tanks Program, which provides leadership, oversight, and critical inspection, testing, repair and maintenance services to City agencies that operate oil and fuel tanks.
 The Section also provides leadership to Denver’s ISO 14001 Certified Environmental Management System, which is a management tool used to implement the City’s environmental goals and commitments and verify that they’re being achieved.
 Denver is the only North American city to have all its agencies and departments certified to the ISO 14001 Standard.
 Through these programs we ensure that the city complies with all relevant environmental regulations and minimizes negative impacts on the environment while contributing to and supporting a healthy work environment.

 An Environmental Management System (EMS) is a framework designed for organizations of all sizes to identify and manage how operations impact the environment.
 Beginning in 2007, the City and County of Denver embarked on an ambitious goal to implement an ISO 14001:2004 Certified Environmental Management System across all City operations.
 The first agencies achieved certification in 2008 with the remainder of the City becoming certified by 2010.
 All City operations were recertified in 2013 by an independent auditor.
+Denver's EMS is based on the City's Environmental Policy - view the Policy here.
 Denver is the only North American city to have all operations certified to the ISO 14001 standard.

 An EMS certified by an independent registrar demonstrates the commitment to continuously improve City operations and reduce environmental impacts and liabilities.
 The result of continuously improving operations has been numerous operational improvements and significant cost savings including: